 - Run your tape runner along the back of your stamped Whisper White layer.
 Attach it to the Flirty Flamingo layer —you should have a thin line of pink all the way around.

 - Attach this layer the same way to the front of your Whisper White cardbase.

 How was that?
 Not too hard, right?
 I’m glad you checked out this Tasteful Touches SIP card and tutorial today.

 Check below for other paper inspirations you may like to try!

-- Rainbow Feather Card
+- Spoonful of Watercolor Rainbow Card